• Skip to main content

 Hominy is corn that has gone through an alkaline process called nixtamalization.

-You can NOT substitute corn for hominy.
+You can NOT substitute corn for white hominy.
 They do not taste the same.

 Red Beef Pozole is one of those hearty Mexican stews that screams comfort food.
 Simply top with your favorite toppings and enjoy!